croessner/nauthilus-website/docs/configuration/configuration-file.md

 to build the ID- and access token.
 The most important field is the **subject** field.

 :::warning
 Make sure to pick a subject that is realy unique to identify your user inside your company.
-Furthermore make sure to stay with the subject accross all your applications defined in Nauthilus, as it will for sure have unwanted behavior if mixing it!
+Furthermore, make sure to stay with the subject accross all your applications defined in Nauthilus, as it will for sure have unwanted behavior if mixing it!
 :::